Political maps

 Map of the United Kingdom, based on areas who voted Remain and Leave in Brexit

-The Brexit referendum took place on 23 June 2016 in the United Kingdom and Gibraltar, asking voters whether the nation should remain a member of the European Union or leave it.
+The Brexit referendum took place on 23 June 2016, asking voters in the United Kingdom and Gibraltar whether the country should stay in the European Union or leave.

 Remain Land